NandiniBhattad13/NandiniBhattad13.github.io/_pages/about.md

 Hi, this is Nandini!
 Welcome to my website.
 I am currently pursuing a Bachelor of Science in Statistics and Data Science with minors in Machine Learning and Cognitive Science from the <a href="https://www.iitk.ac.in" target="_blank">Indian Institute of Technology, Kanpur </a>.
 </p>
 <p>
 I am deeply interested in understanding and exploring the statistical underpinnings of machine learning and artificial intelligence.
-At IITK, I am currently working with <a href="https://dvats.github.io" target="_blank">Prof. Dootika Vats</a> on Markov Chain monte Carlo methods in Reinforcement Learning.
+At IITK, I am currently working with <a href="https://dvats.github.io" target="_blank">Prof. Dootika Vats</a> on Markov Chain Monte Carlo methods in Reinforcement Learning.
 I am also collaborating with <a href="https://sites.google.com/view/soumyarups" target="_blank">Prof. Soumyarup Sadhukhan</a> on the top trading cycle mechanism in game theory.
 </p>
 <p>
 Apart from academics, I have served as a Coordinator for the <a href="https://elsiitk.wordpress.com" target="_blank">English Literary Society at IIT Kanpur</a> where I was responsible for organizing literary events on campus.
 I enjoy swimming and I am a trained classical dancer.
 I am a big fan of the show <em>Friends</em> and if you are a Potterhead, I already like you!